g-andrade/backwater/README.md

 #### Usage

-Run `make console` to bring up a shell.
+Run `make shell` to bring up a shell.
 We're going to expose the `string` module and call it remotely.

 ##### 1. Generate a secret